ragmel/cocoma/doc/source/COCOMA/02_how_to_use_it.rst

 .. cmdoption:: -j, --list-jobs

       Queries the scheduler for the list of jobs that are scheduled to be executed and are currently executing.
-For each one, it gives the job name and the planned execution time
+For each one, it gives the job name, the planned execution time, and the duration (when available)
 .. cmdoption:: -i, --dist <distribution name>

       Scans the *"/usr/share/pyshared/cocoma/distributions"* folder and displays all available distribution modules.
 If a distribution name is provided, then it shows the help information for that specific distribution